Dorson/CSS-Dark-Mode-and-color-switch/README.md

  ## 3. Remember the last color class settings during load time.

   We need to remember our color settings on every new page load.
-  To remember the color class settings we use the RememberClasses() functon from the JS file of :
+  To remember the color class settings we use the RememberClasses() function from the JS file of :